Micropigmentation for receding hairline or a bald crown, for example.

 [/box]

-You can find that information on the procedure on my site, page procedure for permanent make-up step by step.
-Still in doubt?
+You can find that information on the procedure on my website, at the page procedure for permanent make-up step by step.
+Are you still in doubt?
 Read the reviews, more than 1,000 men and women went before you.
 Reviews

 Permanent make-up always remains visible, but over time the intensity does fade.
 That fading depends on person to person.
 Lifestyle, natural cell renewal, immune system and the influence of UV light all play a role.
 Frequent exposure to UV light contributes to fading.
 The lighter the pigment colour chosen, the faster the permanent make-up will fade.
 Read more about touch-ups and permanent make-up fading in the blog.
 Frequently asked questions

-Actually, there is no such thing as a temporary tattoo.
-Permanent make-up pigments do fade and sometimes, over time, do not stand out between the eyelashes and along the lip edge.
-This may be because they are set less deeply into the skin, for example.
+Strictly speaking, a temporary tattoo does not exist.
+Permanent makeup pigments do fade and sometimes become inconspicuous between the eyelashes and along the lip line over time.
+This can happen, for example, because they are placed less deeply into the skin.
 With a temporary tattoo, the pigment will also fade, but it never disappears completely.
-So there will always be a fuzzy patch left in the skin.
-This is why I do not apply temporary tattoos.
-Read the procedure for applying permanent make-up here
+Therefore, a blurry spot always remains in the skin.
+That is the reason why I do not apply temporary tattoos.
+Read the permanent makeup application procedure here.

 Many clients tell me afterwards that they ‘see themselves again’ in the mirror.
 That’s what it’s all about.